Axelrod-Python/Axelrod/docs/overview_of_strategies.rst

 Implementation
 **************

-HARD_JOSS as described above is implemented in the library as `Joss` and is presumably the same as the Joss strategy from Axelrod's First tournament (see above).
+HARD_JOSS as described above is implemented in the library as `Joss` and is the same as the Joss strategy from `Axelrod's first tournament`_.

 **Not implemented?**: HARD_MAJO